FAQ's

 - The cost to bill insurance on average takes about 50% of clinic revenue/profits.
 To afford these costs to bill insurance, clinics have to see large amounts of patients to keep the doors open.
 This means you get less time with the medical provider and wait times for scheduling are booked farther out.

 We can see Medicare but we cannot bill Medicare.
-We can still order and refer under basic medicare plans.
+We can still order and refer under medicare plans.

 >>>For those with Medicare Advantage HMO's, you will need to contact your company and see if they allow Non-HMO provider orders to be sent to in network options.